Richmond, TX Solar Panels

 Texas Solar Incentives

-Richmond homeowners have access to several solar incentives in Texas — though availability varies by program, utility, and location.
+Richmond homeowners have access to several solar incentives in Texas that can help reduce the overall cost of going solar.

-With the federal residential tax credit no longer available, state and local incentives matter more.
-For those considering solar leasing, Palmetto’s LightReach program handles the commercial tax credit and passes savings through lower monthly payments — one option worth understanding.
+The federal residential solar tax credit was recently eliminated by the Big Beautiful Bill.
+However, state and local incentives remain.
+For those considering a solar lease, Palmetto’s LightReach program handles the commercial tax credit and passes savings through via lower monthly payments.

 | Incentive | Type | Description | Source |